Language

 Cross-Device Access

-Works on computers, tablets, and phones.
-Access during study sessions, in labs, or while reviewing research papers anywhere.
+Works on computers, tablets, and phones during study or research anywhere.

-Functions without internet after loading.
-Reliable during exams or in locations without connectivity.
+Offline capable: functions without internet after loading, reliable during exams or in locations without connectivity.

 Frequently Asked Questions